-The bill would require the department to develop, maintain, and make available to the public an internet website that contains the information it receives on every health certificate that is submitted, without redaction, and the actual health certificates, and to make each health certificate available to the public as a public record, as specified.
+The bill would require the department to develop, maintain, and make available to the public an internet website that contains the information it receives on every submitted health certificate, as specified.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.